Climate Change Primer

 A climate change primer would be incomplete without some math.
 Greenhouse gas (GHG) concentrations are everything when it comes to climate change, so understanding the numbers is extremely important.

-for news on CO2 levels in the atmosphere)
+for news on current CO2 levels in the atmosphere)

-how quickly it's rising = 2-3 ppm per year (which might not sound like much, but each tiny CO2 molecule acts as a little radiator and can remain in the atmosphere for as long as a thousand years)
+- how quickly it's rising = an unprecedented almost 3 ppm per year (which might not sound like much, but each tiny CO2 molecule acts as a little radiator and can remain in the atmosphere for as long as a thousand years)

-the "safe level" of CO2 in the atmosphere (because dangerous carbon feedbacks have already begun) = less than 350 ppm, and probably closer to 300 ppm; indeed, if we aimed to get back down to 280 ppm, we would start making progress
+- the "safe level" of CO2 in the atmosphere (because dangerous carbon feedbacks have already begun) = less than 350 ppm, and probably closer to 300 ppm

-the only safe target for avoiding climate catastrophe is ZERO: zero burning of fossil fuels and virtually zero carbon emissions, as rapidly as humanly possible (Rajendra K. Pachauri, chair of the Intergovernmental Panel on Climate Change, when asked for the April 2008 Indian edition of Reader's Digest whether it's possible to reverse global warming, responded: "Theoretically, yes.
+- the only safe target for avoiding climate catastrophe is ZERO: zero burning of fossil fuels and virtually zero carbon emissions, as rapidly as humanly — and humanely — possible (Rajendra K. Pachauri, former chair of the Intergovernmental Panel on Climate Change, when asked for the April 2008 Indian edition of Reader's Digest whether it's possible to reverse global warming, responded: "Theoretically, yes.
 You will really have to bring down your emissions to below zero and find ways by which you can absorb existing carbon dioxide.
 Technologically, that's entirely possible.")